LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 ### Sending Pause/Delay Message

 It is possible to send an event of type "delay" before regular content events and actions.
 This specifies the time the bot will wait before displaying the next message.
-There are two properties `delay` and `typing` need to be added in with the response body of the function.
+There are two properties, `delay` and `typing`, which need to be added in with the response body of the function.

 <ul>
-  <li> <b>delay</b>: This is the number of seconds for delay</li>
+  <li> <b>delay</b>: The number of seconds which the bot will wait</li>
   <li><b>typing</b>: This property will enable/disable the typing indicator while delay is happening.
-It is optional if not provided then the value will be considered as true</li>
+It is optional; if not provided then the value will be considered as true</li>
 </ul>

 An example of the function response with a simple text message and delay properties is below: